Kenneth H. Cooper, MD, MPH

 Board Certified in Preventive Medicine

-More than 40 years ago, Kenneth H. Cooper, MD, MPH has inspired millions to exercise for good health with the release of his first best-seller Aerobics.
+For more than 50 years, Kenneth H. Cooper, MD, MPH has inspired millions to exercise for good health since the release of his first best-seller Aerobics in 1968.
 Today Dr. Cooper is revolutionizing health and fitness again—calling on America and the world to Get Cooperized™.
 As a leading pioneer of preventive medicine, Dr. Cooper challenges everyone to follow these “8 Healthy Steps” to live better both sooner and later: maintain a healthy weight; eat healthy most of the time; exercise most days of the week; take the right supplements for you; stop smoking; control alcohol; manage stress; get a regular, comprehensive physical exam.